rustaceanrob/kyoto/CHECKLIST.md

   - [x] Add new filters to the chain, verifying with the `FilterHash`
 - [ ] Optimizations
   - [x] Hashmap the `BlockHash` to `FilterHash` relationship in memory
-  - [ ] Persist SPKs that have already been proven to be in a filter
+  - [ ] Persist SPKs that have already been proven to be in a filter?

 #### Main thread